CyrusTheLesser/Citruslib/readme.md

 Adds the ability to define new chat commands, create custom settings files, and adds functions for altering players in ways that wasn't present in the unmodified server.

+<h1>installation</h1>

+[Install Bepinex.](https://docs.bepinex.dev/articles/user_guide/installation/index.html) Then, put the latest release of citruslib in bepinex's plugin folder. launch the game once after this to get most of the config files to appear.

 <h1>Custom Chat Commands</h1>
 Allows modders to create custom chat commands that players can execute in game.